Becky139/Breast-Cancer-Prediction/README.md

 * Optimizing the SVM Classifier
 * Grid Search Parameter Tuning
 * Random Search Parameter Tuning
 * Construct predictive models to predict the diagnosis of a breast tumour.
 We'll construct a predictive model using SVM machine learning algorithm to predict the diagnosis of a breast tumour.
 The diagnosis of a breast tumour is a binary variable (benign or malignant). we'll also evaluate the model using confusion matrix the receiver operating curves (ROC), which are essential in assessing and interpreting the fitted model.
 Construct predictive models to predict the diagnosis of a breast tumour.
 We'll aim to tune parameters of the SVM Classification model using scikit-learn.
+This covers business requirement 2 along with the following page.

 ### Page 5: Model Comparison/Conclusion
 * Evaluate Algorithms
 * Tuning Hyper-Parameters
 * Finalize Model
 * Conclusion
 There are standard workflows in a machine learning project that can be automated.
 In Python scikit-learn, Pipelines help to clearly define and automate these workflows.
 Pipelines help overcome common problems like data leakage in your test harness.
 Python scikit-learn provides a Pipeline utility to help automate machine learning workflows.
 Pipelines work by allowing for a linear sequence of data transforms to be chained together culminating in a modelling process that can be evaluated.
+This in covers business requirement 2.

 [Back to top](#breast-cancer-prediction)